Frequently Asked Questions

 Of course!
 There is even a free “How to Cross Stitch” instructional PDF that you can add to your cart at checkout with full-colour photos and links to tutorial videos.
 All Peacock & Fig patterns have been designed with a range of stitchers in mind.
 If you’re really wanting extra tips, there is also this roundup of all the tutorials for beginner cross stitchers. and you can see all the hand embroidery tutorials here.
 Plus you can also access the free cross stitch and hand embroidery patterns that are perfect for beginners!

 To be as cost-effective for the stitcher as possible and to provide the highest quality patterns, all the patterns available from peacockandfig.com are only available as digital PDF patterns.
 This reduces the costs of printing, packaging, and shipping to the stitcher, and it means that once your payment has been processed you will be sent a link to instantly download your pattern.
 You can get stitching straight away!
 If you’d like to print them, you can do that at home, any print shop, and many libraries also have a printer available.
-Also, Peacock & Fig patterns are available in printed format at many needlework shops across the United States and Canada — you can see a list of these retailers here.
+Also, Peacock & Fig patterns are available in printed format at many needlework shops across the United States and Canada — you can see a list of these retailers here but if you’d like more information (as this list is only periodically updated), please reach out via the contact form.

 At this time, none of the Peacock & Fig patterns are available as kits.
 Peacock & Fig prides itself on providing high-quality service to its customers, and providing the highest quality embroidery floss, fabric, needles, etc to the stitcher with the pattern would make the patterns prohibitively expensive.
 The designer is happy to help you figure out where to source your stitching materials if you need help, but most craft or stitching stores will have a range of the basic supplies you will need for your pattern.
 There are also dozens of fantastic online shops where floss, fabric and notions can be purchased, such as Joanns and 123stitch.com in the US, and Stitch It Central and Charting Creations in Canada.